eeibrahim/eeibrahim-blogdown/content/en/post/2021-11-21-ev-stock-analysis-in-python/index.en.md

 ```

-In this case, I am displaying free cash flow, and when I want to visualize other aspects, I can simply replace df.feeCashflow wit the other fundamentals.
+In this case, I am displaying free cash flow, and when I want to visualize other aspects, I can simply replace df.feeCashflow with the other fundamentals.

 ![](images/fcf.png)